abayomipopoola/abayomipopoola/src/content/blog/littles-law-scaling-web-servers/index.md

 To illustrate, consider a system that receives 500 requests per second, with each request taking 0.5 seconds to complete.
 This means the system is concurrently handling 500 × 0.5 = 250 requests.

-In this scenario, _L_ is the average number of requests in flight at any instant—a measure of the load the system must hold—while _W_ is determined by the software's design, its complexity, and inherent latencies.
+In this scenario, _L_ is the average number of requests in flight at any instant, a measure of the load the system must hold, while _W_ is determined by the software's design, its complexity, and inherent latencies.
 By knowing both _L_ and _W_, we can calculate the maximum request rate the system can sustain:

 <img src="https://latex.codecogs.com/svg.latex?\Large \lambda=\frac{L}{W}" title="max requests rate" class="centre"/>

 To handle more requests, we need to increase _L_, the number of in-flight requests the system can hold, or decrease _W_, the processing time or latency.
 However, if the incoming request rate surpasses λ, the system will no longer be stable.
 Requests will start queuing up, initially experiencing much-increased latency, but quickly leading to full consumption of system resources and service unavailability.

-Treat Little's Law here as a sizing and intuition tool rather than a complete capacity model: it holds for a stable arrival rate and long-run averages, assumes a bounded queue, and—on its own—says nothing about downstream bottlenecks.
+Treat Little's Law here as a sizing and intuition tool rather than a complete capacity model: it holds for a stable arrival rate and long-run averages, assumes a bounded queue, and, on its own, says nothing about downstream bottlenecks.
 Each of those still has to be measured directly.

 #### Understanding Capacity (L)